 A good balance needs to be found for the number of sampling points.
-Too many points drastically increase the STEP file size, while on the other hand too few points decrease the sensitivity of this mechanism.
-Therefore, the following distribution parameters should be considered:
+Too many points drastically increase the STEP file size, while on the other hand too few points decrease the sensitivity of the mechanism.
+Hence, the following distribution parameters should be considered: